Yash02255/Financial-Fraud-Preventiom/README.md

 1. Users can enter a URL in the provided input field.
 2. Click on the "Check" button.
 3. The system will return a result indicating whether the website is likely to be a phishing site or not.

-## Installation

-To run the project locally, follow these steps:

-1. Clone the repository: